CCCMcluster/CCCM-IM-handbook/part1/data literacy.md

 [^footnote4]: A simple example o this is to search by a category on [Reliefweb](https://reliefweb.int/updates) and clicking "API at the bottom of the page.
 This link can then be used by Excel which can show the data fields as a table.
 [^footnote5]: Adapted from the excellent work of [Simon B Johnson](https://simonbjohnson.github.io/im-tips)
 [^footnote6]: OCHA's [vocabulary page](http://vocabulary.unocha.org/) is a good starting point for naming conventions.
+[^footnote7]: Harvards [CS109A](https://harvard-iacs.github.io/2019-CS109A/lectures/lecture2/) has a number of useful reading materials and exercises on the topic of data